 The Adirondacks is well known as a great outdoor destination, and if all that outdoor adventure works up a sweat, Raquette River Brewing is a great spot to head.

-Raquette River Brewing is located on the outskirts of the town of Tupper Lake in Franklin County, New York.
+Raquette River Brewing is located on the outskirts of the town of Tupper Lake, home to the popular Wild Center, in Franklin County, New York.
 The brewery features a large tasting room in what was once a patio area.
 The tasting room has a very warm and charming feel that reminded me of a lodge and is filled with Adirondack-style furniture, which fits the space perfectly.

 Outside, there is a patio for those visiting during the warmer months of the year.

 During my autumn visit, there were a dozen beers on draft at Raquette River Brewing of which eight were theirs and four were brewed by other local breweries.
 The beers on draft spanned a nice mixture of styles and ranged from normal beers to rather interesting concoctions.

 They also have locally-made cider and wine available for those looking for something other than beer.

 During my visit, I had a chance to sample four of the brewery’s beers with their standard flight, which was the perfect way to cap a day of hiking in the Adirondacks.

 My favorite of the bunch was the Smoked Red Ale.
 This beer was quite malty and had a rather unusual taste that I couldn’t quite describe.
 However, I did enjoy this unique take on a classic style of beer.

 For those feeling less adventurous, I also sampled their regular Red Ale and found it to also be very good.